In Luke 9:18-20, Yahushua [Jesus] asked the question of His Disciples: “Whom do you say that I am?”

 The purpose of His mission was to demonstrate His great love for us by becoming an acceptable sacrifice on our behalf — to be “a lamb without blemish.”

 A Lamb Without Blemish

-The Biblical requirement for a sacrifice acceptable to God, was that the lamb must be perfect, and without blemish (Exodus 12:5).
+The Biblical requirement for a sacrifice to be acceptable to the Righteous, Living God, was that the sacrificial lamb must be perfect, and without blemish (Exodus 12:5).

-Messiah Yahushua was the perfect, spotless [sinless] ‘Lamb’ provided by God, to become a sacrifice for our sins (Isaiah 53:10; John 1:29).
+Messiah Yahushua was the perfect, spotless [sin-less] ‘Lamb’ provided by God, to become a sacrifice for our sins (Isaiah 53:10 and John 1:29).

-Only the perfect, sinless, extraordinary man, Yahushua Messiah, could qualify to be the sacrificial ‘Lamb of God’ — to bear the sins of the whole world, and to give Himself as a ransom for all (1John 2:2; 1Timothy 2:5-6).
+Only the perfect, sin-LESS, remarkable man, Yahushua Messiah, could qualify to be the sacrificial ‘Lamb of God’ — to bear the sins of the whole world, and to give Himself as a ransom for all (1Timothy 2:5-6)!